Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Experiments

 \subsection{Training Strategy Evaluation}

 \vpara{Effect of Pre-training.} We investigate the effects of the weakly supervised and the unsupervised pre-training on the \model.
-Table~\ref{tb:retrieverperformance} shows the performance of the supervised training (\smodel w SuperT) and the weakly supervised pre-training (\model), which indicates that \smodel is comparable with or even better than \smodel w SuperT when retrieving more than 10 paths.
-Because a single ground truth path between a topic entity and an answer is provided by WebQSP and CWQ, which might omit the situation when multiple ground truth paths can be found.
+Table~\ref{tb:retrieverperformance} shows the performance of the supervised training (\smodel w SuperT) and the weakly supervised pre-training (\model), which indicates that \smodel is comparable with \smodel w SuperT when retrieving top-10 paths.
+Because a single ground-truth path between a topic entity and an answer is provided by WebQSP, which might omit the situation when multiple ground truth paths can be found.
 In view of this, the weakly supervised way that retrieves multiple shortest paths as the ground truth can provide richer supervision signals.
+We ignore the supervised training in CWQ because the ground truth paths are not explicitly given in the dataset.